The Rise Of Asian Capital

 added,

-'We have observed a similar trend in mainland China this year, with domestic capital dominating the China CRE investment market, accounting for 87% of the total transaction volume over the first three quarters, and an all-time high of 96% in the third quarter.
-Large institutional investors comprising insurance companies, onshore PEREs, and banks and trusts' investment arms; government platforms and SOEs; and end-user buyers particularly from the energy, finance and TMT sectors, are currently the largest investors in mainland China.'
-Li
+"We have observed a similar trend in mainland China this year, with domestic capital dominating the China CRE investment market, accounting for 87% of the total transaction volume over the first three quarters, and an all-time high of 96% in the third quarter.
+Large institutional investors comprising insurance companies, onshore PEREs, and banks and trusts' investment arms; government platforms and SOEs; and end-user buyers particularly from the energy, finance and TMT sectors, are currently the largest investors in mainland China."

 Please click here to download the photos.